ibinti/bugvm/readme.md

 Visit [bugvm.com](http://bugvm.com) for latest news and information.

-Refer to https://github.com/robovm/robovm for information on the original project.
+Refer to https://github.com/robovm/robovm for information on the baseline project.